narukisosu/narukisosu/README.md

 - I can't program, but I'm trying to make my own androidos build.

 It's something that anyone can do if they work hard enough.

+I will do something this year too.
+I'm looking for a place that needs me.

 ```